Joe Ray (artist): Cast-resin sculpture

 In the mid-1960s, Ray began exploring sculpture cast with resin, a new material for artists that—along with light—came to define the Light and Space movement.
 These sculptors, including Ray, embraced both scientific, technical aspects of the material and its more esoteric, perception-altering properties, such as the ability to take on solid form and be animated by transient light and movement in its surroundings.
 Ray's early resin sculptures were translucent and employed basic shapes: pristine spheres, half-spheres, arcs and rings.
 He added pigments to them—in some cases candy-colored hues (Two Arcs and Half-Sphere, 1969) and in others black and white values, as in New Eye (1969).
-The latter work connected him to both Light and Space artists and—with its black and white tubes referencing racial issues—to an alternative, African-American art world south of Freeway 10, centered around Leimert Park, Alonzo Davis's Brockman Gallery, and Gallery 32.
+The latter work connected him to both Light and Space artists and—with its black and white tubes referencing racial issues—to an alternative, African-American art world south of Freeway 10, centered around Leimert Park, Alonzo Davis and Dale Brockman Davis's Brockman Gallery, and Gallery 32.

 Ray's resin works convey his interests in science and spirit, euphoric perception, the individual human body and its systems, and the cosmos.
 His later Rings and Spheres (1980–3) has been described as a work of painstaking craftsmanship whose seven deep-colored, opaque rings and spheres placed side-by-side conjure a wide range of metaphors.
 Curator Ed Schad wrote, the sculpture "draws a humanistic line from the infinitesimal world of the atomic nucleus through the structure of the human heart to the patterns of stars and solar systems," with its seven pairings linking to that number's "mystical and numerological meanings, adding a cryptic edge."